-In some circumstances, the Chief Executive Officer will authorise the temporary suspension of some or all inspection, response or maintenance standards for a period of time.
-Residents will be advised of how work will be done and prioritised and the period for which it is likely to be affected through Council's website, VicRoads website if required, social media and local media.
+In some circumstances, as defined in the Road Management Act Regulations, the Chief Executive Officer may authorise the temporary suspension of some or all inspection, response or maintenance standards for a period of time.
+Residents will be advised of how work will be done and prioritised and the period for which it is likely to be affected through Council's website, Department of Transport website if required, social media and local media.
 The Chief Executive Officer will ensure the suspension of standards is minimised in time and scope.